zcattacz/alasql_wiki/IF.md

        -> 3
 ```

-or ghe MsSQL notation
+or the MsSQL notation

 ```
 SELECT IIF(1>2,2,3);
        -> 3
 ```

-to select one out of two values.
+to get one out of two values.